Carl Flink: Career

 Flink's work is focused in choreography, movement and performance direction in theater and dance and collaborations between science and dance.
 Over the past decade his creative work has expanded to include multiple TED Talks, music videos and other internet and film content.
 Upon completing his bachelor's degree he moved to New York City, where he joined the José Limón Dance Company from 1992 to 1998, in addition he worked with Paul Taylor, Creach/Koester Men Dancing, Janis Brenner & Dancers and Joanna Mendl Shaw, among others.
 In 1998, he attended Stanford Law School where he also served as a guest lecturer with the Stanford University Dance Division until graduation in 2001.
 In 2001, he joined Farmers’ Legal Action Group, Inc. as a staff attorney and also the University of Minnesota Dance Program as an affiliate instructor.
 In 2005, he joined the dance program as the Endowed Nadine Jette Sween Professor of Dance.
 He was appointed as an associate professor at the university in 2004 and was promoted to professor in 2017.
 Flink chaired the University's Theatre Arts & Dance Department from 2008 till 2014 and was appointed as director of the Dance Program from 2005 – 2008 and 2017 - present.

 Flink is the artistic director of Black Label Movement, which he founded in Minneapolis.
-Through Black Label, he has created commissions for MADCO (St. Louis, MO), the American Dance Festival Footprints Series (Durham, NC), Same Planet Different World (Chicago, IL) and Company C (San Francisco, CA).
-He has also created presentations for the 2011 TEDx Brussels, 2012 TED: Full Spectrum (Long Beach, CA), 2013 TEDMED (Washington D.C. and the 2020 TEDx Minneapolis).
-His residencies for college dance programs include University of Florida-Gainesville Brenau University, University of North Georgia, University of Utah, Utah Valley State, University of Illinois – Urbana Champaign University of Iowa, Mount Holyoke College and Roger Williams University, among others.

 Since 2009, he has worked with University of Minnesota biomedical engineering professor David Odde in a collaboration called The Moving Cell Project (Moving Cell).
 Through Moving Cell, Flink and Odde created their bodystorming rapid modeling system that uses choreographic strategies, human bodies and space to rapid model scientific research.